noonaei/Donkey_Kong/README.md

 * Everything runs entirely in the command line interface (CMD).

-Use the arrow keys to move Mario, avoid obstacles (or smash them with a hammer (P)), and reach the top of each level to win!
+Use the A, W, D, S keys to move Mario, avoid obstacles (or smash them with a hammer (P)), and reach the top of each level to win!